 The girls generally attend two camps, one in the last week of the August/September school holiday and the other in January, just before school resumes.
 Training sessions take the form of water-based training at the Victoria Lake Club in Germiston, and land-based training in the ergo room at school.

 We are extremely proud of our many successes since our inception as a rowing club in 1993.
-The premier schools’ event in the rowing calendar, the South African Schools’ Rowing Championships, has been won by St Mary’s on 18 of the 24 occasions we have competed.
-St Mary’s has won the prestigious Schools’ Boat Race nine times in this event’s 15-year history.
-Over the years, our girls have been selected to travel overseas as members of junior national squads, representing South Africa in countries such as Egypt, France, England, Belgium, China, Lithuania, Holland and Germany.
+The premier schools’ event in the rowing calendar, the South African Schools’ Rowing Championships, has been won by St Mary’s on 19 of the 25 occasions we have competed.
+St Mary’s has won the prestigious Schools’ Boat Race 11 times in this event’s 17-year history.
+Over the years, our girls have been selected to travel overseas as members of junior national squads, representing South Africa in countries such as Egypt, France, England, Belgium, China, Lithuania, Holland, Germany and Brazil.

 Squash continues to be a very popular sport at St Mary's, as seen by the vast number of girls who participate in social squash.

-St Mary's holds the record for the most number of teams entered by any one school.
-Such is the current strength and depth of squash that this year we even entered two teams in the prestigious U19A league, U16A and U14A leagues in order to provide more of our players with strong opposition.
+St Mary's holds the record for the most number of teams entered into the league by any one school and has won the prestigious Castle Aggregate Trophy for the past consecutive five years.
+Such is the current strength and depth of squash that this year we even entered two teams in the prestigious U19A, U16A, 15A and U14A leagues in order to provide more of our players with strong opposition.

 Many of the girls participate in outside tournaments which help to improve their standard of play and assist them in their quest for provincial representation.
 The thud of squash balls hitting the court walls and the laughter of the girls reflect the fun and hard work that go into this sport.